 All packaged food is wiped down with sanitizing wipes before pre-packed and clients are encouraged to do the same upon receipt of food.

 Volunteers are provided gloves for the duration of their service along with hand washing stations.

 Many distributions centers are set-up in a drive-through style.
-Clients pull up, open their truck, a volunteer places the pre-packed box in the truck and the client drives off.
+Clients pull up, open their trunk, a volunteer places the pre-packed box in the trunk and the client drives off.

 Other distribution sites have marked, with tape, line spacing to ensure a 6 foot distance between clients.

 Food donations bins have been set up outside agencies so donors do not have to interact with a person.